Want More Information?

 The first three years of the 3+3 program are devoted to undergraduate coursework.
 The student will take courses in the major, general education courses, and electives that include prerequisite coursework for the pharmacy program.

 Students in the 3+3 Pathway Program will apply to the Pharm.D. program in the third year of their undergraduate program.
 If they are accepted, they can use 7 to 10 credits of their major courses plus elective courses to satisfy the remaining credits for the B.S. degree, depending upon the major.
-Please see the B.S. degree programs below for specific information.
+Please see the B.S. degree programs above for specific information.